symfony/symfony-docs/book/doctrine/model.rst

 .. note::

-   Model-View-Controller (MVC) is an application design pattern, that was originally introduced by Trygve Reenskaug for the Smalltalk platform.
+   Model-View-Controller (MVC) is an application design pattern originally introduced by Trygve Reenskaug for the Smalltalk platform.
 The main idea of MVC is separating presentation from the data and separating the controller from presentation.
-This kind of separation let's each part of the application focus on exactly one goal.
+This kind of separation lets each part of the application focus on exactly one goal.
 The controller focuses on changing the data of the Model, the Model exposes its data for the View, and the View focuses on creating representations of the Model (e.g. an HTML page displaying "Blog Posts").